Herb Plants and Herb Gardens

 Most herbs generally require a sunny position and a well drained humus rich soil.
 Spices such as saffron require a little more effort.

-With literally 100s to choose from, and many different growing requirements, the first step in planning a herb garden is to list the herbs you wish to grow and then establish the individual requirements of light, soil type and moisture.
+With literally 100s of natural garden herbs to choose from, and many different growing requirements, the first step in planning a herb garden is to list those that you use the most and wish to grow, and then establish the individual requirements of light, soil type and moisture.

 You may need to grow plants in a number of positions, or even choose to grow herbs in pots for best results.